In Conversation (Singaporean TV program): Format

 Since its debut, CW has been a personality profile conducted through one-on-one interviews in episodes of 25 minutes duration.
 The show has a broad focus with celebrities such as Jackie Chan having been featured, although subjects are mostly political and business figures.

-The first subject on CW was Singapore's then Economic Development Board CEO Philip Yeo, with former US Secretary of State James Baker featuring in the second episode.
+The first subject on CW was Singapore's Economic Development Board CEO Philip Yeo, with former US Secretary of State James Baker featuring in the second episode.

-In 2016, CW secured an exclusive interview with then US president Barack Obama on the sidelines of the US-ASEAN summit in Sunnylands, California.
+In 2016, CW secured an exclusive interview with the President of the United States Barack Obama on the sidelines of the US-ASEAN summit in Sunnylands, California.